tronprotocol/tips/proposal/proposal-32.md

 Multi signatures can only support signatures of up to five private keys.

 'validatemultisign' consumes 1500 energy to verify per signature.
 If three signatures are verified at the same time, 1500 * 3 = 4500 energy will be consumed.

+**4.Support transfer TRX to a non-exisiting address in smart contract**

+Now, TRON allow transfer TRX to a non-existing address in smart contract and create an account for this address, which means it will not throw an exception and consume msg.sender feelimit as in the past.

+It makes address.transfer() function easier to handle.